r3c/yaronet/INSTALL.md

 ---------------

 Make sure you retreived Git submodules when cloning yAronet source code.
-To do son enter `git submodule update --init` if you're using command line Git or any other equivalent if you're using a GUI.
+To do so, enter `git submodule update --init` if you're using command line Git or any other equivalent if you're using a GUI.

 You can get a working yAronet instance by either using provided